entando/customer-portal/README.md

   * Service account email and password (or preferably API token)
   * Project name key, e.g. ENT
   * Custom field ids (version, organization, and subscription level) should be set in the application.properties.
 The value of the fields must match exactly (e.g. v6.3.0 vs 6.3.0 for versions, GOLD vs Gold for subscription level) or ticket creation/display may fail.
-  * By default the Customer Portal uses issue types Support and Feature Request
+  * By default the Customer Portal uses issue types Support, New Feature, and Bug during ticket creation.
+This list can be adjusted in the OpenTicketForm.js
 * Keycloak
   * cp-admin
   * cp-support